GoogleCloudPlatform/marketplace-k8s-app-tools/docs/verification-integration.md

 Applications are executed in our Verification system to ensure that:

 1. Installation succeeds: All resources are applied and waited for to become healthy.
-1. Functionality tests pass: The deployer starts the Tester Pod and watches its exit status.Zero means success, non-zero means failure.
+1. Functionality tests pass: The deployer starts the Tester Pod and watches its exit status.
+Zero means success, non-zero means failure.
 1. Uninstallation succeeds: Application and all its resources are successfully removed from the cluster.